saymrwulf/finance-rl/notes.md

-2024-08-08T00:22:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2024-08-30T17:01:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2024-08-30T02:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl)
+2024-08-08T00:22:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2024-08-30T17:01:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2024-08-30T02:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2024-10-23T08:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl)